 Historical Analysis -- Compare early Superman to current Superman book.
 Relate historical context.

 J Anthony Blair -- Comics, GN's,, video games are very easy for students to relate to and grasp.
 Visual Rhetoric: arguments can be communicated in the traditional sense visually.
+David Birdsell & Leo Groarke -- Toward a Theory of Visual Argument: images can sufficiently carry meaning and words have their limitations.

 Kathleen Blake Yancey -- "Delivering College Composition: A Vocabulary for Discussion."
 The essay may be dead, since so little of it is done post-school.
 Most write memos and formal technical reports.
 How to manipulate fonts, include visuals, enter settings, may be more crucial.
 Repurposing writing.
 Composing rather than writing.